jpreese/CSharpUnitTestingBestPractices/README.md

 # Unit Testing in C#

 ## Purpose
-The purpose of this best practices document is to offer suggested best practices when writing unit tests in C#.
+The purpose of this document is to offer suggested best practices when writing unit tests in C#.

 ## Contents
 - [What Makes a Good Unit Test](#what-makes-a-good-unit-test)